tokenized/docs/intro-tokenized-protocol-messages.md

 * [Ballot Counted](../protocol/ballot-counted)
 * [Result](../protocol/result)

-### 5. Enforcement actions
+### 5. Enforcement Operations

-Enforcement actions allow the token issuer or any user with enforcement permissions to conduct enforcement actions on the assets managed by the Smart Contract.
-The instructions include fields to include records of enforcement instructions received from authorities to establish the reason for each action.
+Enforcement operations provide the issuer the tools required to carry out enforcement orders.
+These enforcement orders can be at the direction of legal/law enforcement authorities, or simply due to the issuer's own rules or wishes.
+The instructions include fields to include records of enforcement instructions received from authorities (eg. court orders/warrants) to establish the justification for each enforcement order.
+Enforcement operations will likely work in coordination with authorities and KYC registries that link identity's to addresses.

 * [Order](../protocol/order)
 * [Freeze](../protocol/freeze)